c4ev3/EV3-API/README.md

 and [Carsten Zeiffert](https://github.com/carstenz/ev3sensor/).
 These API's were merged and extended.

+## Building from source
+If you change something in the source, rebuild with a simple `make` (with MinGW, it's called `mingw32-make`).

+Unless you are using the Eclipse Plugin, you will also need to explicitly link against the static `.a` file generated like so:
+`-L/path/to/libev3api -lev3api`.

 # Acknowledgements
 This plugin has been originally written for use in the teaching of Informatics at the [Hochschule Aschaffenburg](https://www.h-ab.de/).
 The work is part of the [EVELIN](http://www.evelinprojekt.de/en/) project, which was funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung)	under grant number 01PL12022B.